ywanyi/devdocs/mtf/mtf_entities/mtf_typified-element.md

 title: Typified element
 ---

 A typified element is an element of the GUI (Select, Multiselect etc).
-Magento has custom typified elements with a special logic, for example: Customized Select, Suggest Dropdown, {% glossarytooltip ca5a9ff1-8182-4fc4-a34b-9b3f831dbf3f %}Store View{% endglossarytooltip %} Selector.
+Magento has custom typified elements with a special logic, for example: Customized Select, Suggest Dropdown, [Store View](https://glossary.magento.com/store-view) Selector.
 Typified elements are often used as elements of a form or a grid.

 Functional Testing Framework (FTF) enables you to test any typified element.